Pauline's Guide to Homeschooling in PA

 As you go through the year, keep an eye out for things that may be useful for the portfolio.
 There are two general methods:

 Don't get overwhelmed by the need for samples!
 Most homeschoolers include at least one item for each subject required by law.
 That's only about 16 things.
 For the more important subjects (writing, math, etc.) you may wish to have several items.
-(Some districts or evaluators may want more.)
+(Some evaluators may want more.)
 As a general rule, if you save one or two items a week you should easily have enough by the end of the year.
 (Check with your evaluator about her standards.)
 It's a good idea to keep in mind the subjects required by law, so you can be sure to keep a sample or jot down a note about the minor ones when they come up during the course of the year.

 It's easy to hate doing this, but keeping a portfolio can be much more than meeting a state requirement.
 Your children will have something concrete to pull out when they want to show someone what they've done - especially useful when applying for a job or for college.
 Best of all, your family can look through & relive the year's accomplishments- a real boost when you hit a rough spot in schooling.